 In my opinion, knit vests are fantastic additions to a man’s wardrobe, especially if you like casual weekend outfits, because they are soft as a sweater but look more dressy.
 Apart from the sleeveless sweater vest without buttons, you should look into knit vests with buttons and even cardigans may work under a jacket if they are very thin, like those from Gagliardi.

 For example, a fair isle sweater vest is very classic, yet it comes in so many patterns and color variations that your look will always be unique, though even solid colored knit vests can really stand out…

 Some vests don’t have any lapels, while most single breasted vests have a slim notched lapel.
 Double breasted waistcoats often come with a peaked lapel or shawl collar lapel.
 If you choose these style, you can’t go wrong and you’ll be able to wear your vest for decades to comes.

 Vintage waistcoats are probably your best bet, but since that is not a satisfactory state, we decided to create our very own Fort Belvedere waistcoats.
 Right now, we are in the prototype stages but in a few months they should be ready to sell, so stay tuned!
 Of course, we will offer daywear, and evening wasitcoats, formal and informal…

 Extravagant Odd Vests

 Last but not least, you will find a number of extravagant waistcoats out there.
 Often they are made out of silk and often come in bold patterns and colors.
-Generally, you really have to know what you are doing if you want to pull it off and as such I can only advise not to wear these kind of vests if you are just getting started.
+Generally, you really have to know what you are doing if you want to pull it off and as such, I can only advise not to wear these kinds of vests if you are just getting started.